Common Skin Care Mistakes Among Men

 The power of sunscreen is often underestimated.
 Many men avoid putting on sunscreen while outdoors, especially at the beach or pool.
 While sun damage poses a risk for developing skin cancer in anyone, studies show that men are far more susceptible to melanoma.
 Additionally, sun damage can result in unpleasant pigmentation spots all over the body.

 A broad-spectrum sunscreen will block harmful UVA and UVB rays from the sun and should be worn every day, especially between 10 a.m. and 4 p.m. when the sun is most intense.

 It may be convenient to grab the bar soap or other body washes to cleanse the face, but these products are typically not meant for facial scrubs.
 These harsh soaps can often dry out the skin, leaving it prone to cracking and flaking.

 Pay attention to your skin type – facial cleansers often are made for oily, dry, combination, or sensitive skin.
 Using the wrong type of product may result in an undesirable outcome.
 For instance, skincare products made for dry skin contain agents that moisturize which may clog oil-prone skin.

 Bad Shaving Habits

 Before shaving, men should wash their faces with warm water and a cleanser (specifically for the face) to soften beard hairs and prevent them from becoming ingrown.
 A thick, lathered layer of shaving gel or cream should be applied with a brush.
-Shaving creams from cans often irritate the skin, spending a little more on high end products will moisturize and protect the skin.
+Shaving creams can often irritate the skin, spending a little more on high-end products will moisturize and protect the skin.
 Never use dull razors and always shave with the grain of the hair on the face.
 Finally, always apply a naturally-derived aftershave; those containing alcohol may feel refreshing but will dry out the new layer of skin.

 Picking at Blemishes